able-app/docs/controls/ε elements/badge/badge.md

 ### Type

 - **Value** - The use of a number to indicate the amount of actionable activities attatched to the object.
 Note, the font used here is an exception in the design system and is set to a font-size of 8.
-- **Symbol** - The use of an icon to represent a status or activity.
 - **Color** - The association of a color to a status.
 IE. Red=Away, Green=Available

 ### Size